: to acquire the feathers necessary for flight or independent activity

 Original works, not exceeding 40 pages (including title pages, table of contents, author bio or acknowledgment pages).
 Please acknowledge any previous publication of individual poems or any source material quoted.

-In a simple, common fornt, with a preference for Times New Roman, Helvetica, Arial, Tahoma or Verdana set at either 12 or 14 pt.
+Manuscripts should be in a simple font common to Word documents, with a preference for Times New Roman, Helvetica, Arial, Tahoma or Verdana set at either 12 or 14 pt.

 Without images, drawings or other non-textual art (aside from dashes or common keyboard / separating symbols).
-Artwork for covers etc will be discussed later.
+Artwork for covers etc will be discussed later if MS is accepted for publication.